Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Experiments

 \subsubsection{Planning performance with the learned model.}

-To evaluate the performance of the learned models, we apply a standard POMDP solver to the original ground truth POMDPs, learned PSRs, and learned POMDPs.
+To evaluate the performance of the learned models, we apply a standard solver to the original ground truth POMDPs, learned PSRs, and learned POMDPs.
 We use the sampling-based planning approach PO-UCT of Silver and Veness \cite{silver_montecarlo_2010} with the correction described by Shah et al. \cite{shahNonasymptoticAnalysis2022}.
-Ideally, average planning performance should be the same across ground truth models, PSRs, and the learned partition-level POMDPs (see Appendix \ref{sec:appendix-sampling-strategies} for rollout strategies for each model).
-Fig. \ref{fig:all-plots} reports that the performance across models is roughly the same.
+Ideally, average planning performance should be the same across ground truth models, PSRs, and the partition-level POMDPs, since they all learn the same distribution over observations and rewards given a potential sequence of actions (see Appendix \ref{sec:appendix-sampling-strategies} for rollout strategies for each model). \Cref{fig:all-plots} reports that the performance across models is roughly the same.